yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 In addition to the two strategist reviews, a Core Developer has to review the strategy before going into production.

-1. Consult with Yearn's web team to ensure that the new vault won't create any issues with the API and that all necessary token/vault metadata is ready.
-Additionally, if this vault needs to go in the "labs" category, then it needs to be manually added to the website.
+1. Create an [issue](https://github.com/yearn/yearn-finance-v3/issues) in yearn's web repo to ensure that the new vault won't create any problems with the API and that all necessary token/vault metadata is ready.
+Additionally, if this vault needs to go in the "labs" category, it must be manually added to the website.
 2. Increase deposit limit according to the table [below](#Limits-per-Stage)
 3. Set management fee to production level: